FridljDa/FridljDa.github.io/DEPLOYMENT.md

 2. **After deployment:**
    - Get the public URL of your Langflow service
    - Set `PUBLIC_LANGFLOW_URL` in your Astro static site environment variables to point to the Langflow service URL
+   - Check the Langflow service logs for the flow ID (look for "Flow 'Document Q&A' imported successfully with ID: ...")
+   - Set `PUBLIC_LANGFLOW_FLOW_ID` in your Astro static site environment variables with the flow ID from the logs
-   - Redeploy the Astro site to pick up the new environment variable
+   - Redeploy the Astro site to pick up the new environment variables

-3. **Flow ID:**
+3. **Flow Import:**
-   - The chat widget is configured to use flow ID: `a67ffb73-6ec8-47e5-8644-a86f69eb5b2e`
+   - The "Document Q&A" flow is automatically imported on Langflow container startup
+   - The entrypoint script checks if the flow exists first (idempotent)
-   - Make sure this flow exists in your Langflow instance
+   - The flow ID is written to `/app/content/flow-id.txt` in the Langflow container
+   - Check container logs or the flow-id.txt file to get the flow ID for the chat widget

 ## Local Development